danielwalke/MPA_Pathway_Tool/README.md

 <a name="versions"/>

 ## 3. Versions

+###### version 0.9.1:
+  + function for changing coordiantes of nodes
+  + function for auto-aligning nodes

+##### version 0.9:
+  + implemented home page with example files and tutorial
+  + supported file formats: CSV, JSON, and [SBML](http://model.caltech.edu/)
+  + taxonomy filter implemented
+  + download of unmatched features (e.g. proteins) with "Pathway-Calculator" possible
+  + function for adding taxonomy
+  + function for setting reversibility on reaction
+  + function for changing direction of reactions
+  + function for importing multiple reactions at once (complete KEGG-MODULE, SBML-file, importing KEGG-reactions by [EC-numbers](https://www.genome.jp/kegg/annotation/enzyme.html) and [K-numbers](https://www.genome.jp/kegg/ko.html) and [R-numbers](https://www.genome.jp/kegg/reaction/))
+  + function for downloading pathway as image (SVG)
+  + function for downloading a stoichiometrix matrix
+  + function for setting abbreviations
+  + function for splitting nodes
+  + function for merging nodes
+  + fucntion for deleting nodes
+  + function for changing opacity of nodes
+  + function for adding force to created nodes with links

-MPA_Pathway-Tool version 0.8:
+##### version 0.8:
-  - unofficial initial version
+  + unofficial initial version
-  - allows creation of user- defined pathways
+  + allows creation of user- defined pathways
-  - allows automated mapping of experimental data on pathways
+  + allows automated mapping of experimental data on pathways
-  - already supported fomats: CSV and JSON
+  + already supported fomats: CSV and JSON

 <a name="implementation"/>